Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: SPH discretization

 \section{SPH discretization}

 The basic scheme discussed in the previous section should work for any particular SPH discretization of the momentum and pressure equations.
 In the following, we use a WCSPH formulation for the SPH discretization.
 We keep density fixed as per the original problem.
-We do not elaborate the particulars of SPH schemes in this manuscript as any of the general SPH references we have cited provide the additional details.
+We consider two different cases one where we move the particles in pseudo-time and the other where the particles are fixed in pseudo-time.